mpieszczyk/bootcamp-js/README.md

 # bootcamp-js

-Repo with tasks from 6 weeks JavaScript bootcamp.
+Repo with tasks from JavaScript bootcamp.